Queueing Network Controls via Deep Reinforcement Learning: Experimental results for multiclass queueing networks

 To show the learning curves in Figure \ref{fig:cc_opt}, we save policy parameters $\{\theta_i\}_{i=0, 10, ..., 200}$ every 10th iteration over the course of learning.
 After the algorithm terminates we independently simulate policies $\{ \pi_{\theta_i}: i = 0, 10, ..., 200 \}$ (in parallel) starting from the regeneration state $x = (0,..,0)$ until a fixed number of regenerative events occurs.
 For light, medium, and heavy traffic regimes, we run the simulations for $5\times10^7$, $5\times 10^6$, and $10^6$ regenerative cycles respectively.
 We compute the $95\%-$confidence intervals using the strongly consistent estimator of asymptotic variance.
 See \cite[Section VI.2d]{Asmussen2003}.

 We observe that Algorithm \ref{alg1amp} is not robust enough and converges to a suboptimal policy when the criss-cross network operates in a balanced heavy load regime.
-We run Algorithm \ref{alg2} with discount factor $\gamma=0.998$ and TD parameter $\lambda = 0.99$.
-We use $Q = 50$ parallel processes to generate trajectories each with length $N=50,000$ for each iteration.
-We observe that Algorithm \ref{alg2} uses approximately 10 times less samples per iteration than Algorithm \ref{alg1amp}.
+We run Algorithm \ref{alg2} that uses discount factor $\gamma=0.998$, TD parameter $\lambda = 0.99$, and the AMP method for the value function estimation at step 7.
+For each iteration we use $Q = 50$ parallel processes to generate trajectories, each with length $N=50,000$.
+We observe that Algorithm \ref{alg2} uses approximately 10 times fewer samples per iteration than Algorithm \ref{alg1amp}.
 Algorithm \ref{alg2} outputs policy $\pi_{\theta_{200}}$ whose long-run average performance is $15.353\pm0.138$ jobs, which is lower than the RFP performance in \cite{Bertsimas2015}.
-Figure \ref{fig:cc23} shows that Algorithm 3 (by using discount factors) reduces the variance more than Algorithm 2.
+We repeat the experiment with Algorithm \ref{alg2} with the discounting, but we disable the AMP method in the value function estimation at step 7.
+Figure \ref{fig:cc23} shows that both variance reduction techniques (i.e. discounting, AMP method) have been necessary in Algorithm \ref{alg2} to achieve near-optimal performance.

 Recall that in the uniformization procedure, the transition matrix $\tilde P$ in (\ref{eq:unif}) allows ``fictitious'' transitions when $\tilde P(x|x)>0$ for some state $x\in \X$.
 The PPO algorithm approximately solves the discrete-time MDP (\ref{eq:obj4}), which allows a decision at every state transition, including fictitious ones.
 The algorithm produces randomized stationary Markovian policies.
 In evaluating the performance of any such policies, we actually simulate a DTMC $\left\{x^{(k)}:k=0,1, 2, \ldots\right\}$ operating under the policy, estimating the corresponding long-run average cost as in (\ref{eq:obj4}).
 There are two versions of DTMCs depending on how often the randomized policy is sampled to determine the next action.
 In version 1, the policy is re-sampled only when a \emph{real} state transition occurs.
 Thus, whenever a fictitious state transition occurs, no new action is determined and server priorities do not change in this version.
 In version 2, the policy is re-sampled at \emph{every} transition.
 Unfortunately, there is no guarantee that these two versions of DTMCs yield the same long-run average cost.
 See \cite[Example 2.2]{Beutler1987} for a counterexample.